Un-dev/Projet-AcLab/Journal/project-progress.md

     Concerning the subject we decided to make a mobile app that helps you and your friends (if you have some) to choose the movie of your evening/party.
-    We've discussed about wether we want to do it using react-native or in flutter
+    We've discussed about wether we want to do it using react-native or in Flutter and decided it will be Flutter
 ```